Menu

 • Wellness

-Emergency Response Training
+Emergency Response

-Emergency Operations Staff Training
+Emergency Operations & Preparedness Campus Training

 The California Office of Emergency Services created an in-house Training Unit, known as CSTI; California State Training Institute.
-CSTI provides a wide range of Emergency Management training disciplines tailored to be California centric, located on their physical campuses, in Operational Areas, and online.
+CSTI provides a wide range of Emergency Management training disciplines tailored to be California centric, located on their physical campuses, in operational areas, and online.

 SEMS G606 training course is available online, self-paced, and is a prerequisite before position specific training can begin.
+Here are the online Instructions:

 1. Go to csti.org.
 This will bring you to the California OES Training site Home Page.